-If Tinker Hatfiled’s Air Jordan III saved the Jordan line from extinction, then the Jordan IV made sure the line remained healthy.
-The Jordan IV did what all great follow-ups should do – build upon past models and enhance the product for the better, much like the Godfather II.
-There’s a simple elegance to the AJ IV that transcends categories; they’re both athletic and casual.
-The IV’s playability to this day remains solid after nearly 30 years of technological advancement, and overall wearability on the streets has done the same thing… these Jays don’t age.
+If Tinker Hatfiled’s Air Jordan III saved the Jordan line from extinction, then the Jordan IV made sure the line remained healthy long-term.
+The Jordan IV did what all great follow-ups should do – build upon past models and enhance the product for the better, much like The Godfather II.
+There’s a simple elegance to the IV that transcends categories; they’re simultaneously sporty and casual!
+The IV’s playability to this day remains solid after nearly 30 years of technological advancement, and overall wearability on the streets hasn’t changed since the jump.

-Over the years countless exclusive collaborations have released using the Air Jordan IV’s design (Undefeateds, Travis Scotts Eminems, etc), but demand for the shoe’s OG colorways has never wained.
+Over the years numerous exclusive collaborations have released using the Air Jordan IV’s silhouette (Undefeated, Travis Scott, Eminem, etc), and demand for the OG colorways has never dipped.
 The ‘White Cement’ and ‘Bred’ IVs can each be seen as the best pair of IVs and in our eyes they’re both amazing, but for today’s learning purpose we’ll say the ‘Bred’s are the best.
 The black/cement/ true red AKA ‘Bred’ Air Jordan IVs released in 1989, the season after MJ’s first league MVP award.
 From a basketball perspective the IVs are best remembered as the shoe’s Jordan wore as he hit the game winning shot against the Cleveland Cavilers in Game 5 of the 1989 Eastern Conference Playoffs.
 The shot over Craig Elo wasn’t MJ’s first primetime moment, but the shot (and overall offensive sequence) helped build-up Jordan’s legacy as a ‘closer’.
 Mike laced up the ‘Bred’s for the 1989 All-Star Game too.
 The ‘Bred’ IVs are a staple Hip-Hop footwear just as much as basketball footwear with countless MC’s lacing up the shoes from Easy-E to Eminem, and from Jay-Z to Drake. ’80’s heads will associate the Jordan IV with Spike Lee’s iconic character Mars Blackmon than any rapper because of the IV’s uber famous commercials:

 Retros of the ‘Bred’ IVs come around from time to time; they were retro’ed in 1999, 2008 and 2012, and will make another appearance in 2019 with OG Nike Air branding on the heel.
 We’ve known about 2019’s return for quite some time and as Feb ’19 draws closer anticipation builds.
 We personally cannot wait to get our hands on another pair of these timeless kicks.
 Checkout some pictures of various versions of the ‘Bred’ IVs and tell us on IG if you plan on buying a new pair!